zBabar/Unconditional_Models/README.md

 - 'chexpert_labeler_baseline' can be used to compute all the clinical validation measures between candidate reports and reference reports with respect to chexpert based labels.

+# Unconditional-Model

+This code performs following tasks

+- Finds best report with respect to baseline 1 method

+- Generates report using the baseline2 method

+- 'baslines.py' is the main file containg all the functions to extract baseline report. 'extract_baseline_reports.ipynb' is the file using 'train.csv' and 'test.csv' (both these files should be stored in data folder) to extract baseline report using functions in 'baselines.py'.